 After that, I received 100’s of messages from you guys with all the times you’d accidentally consumed gluten too.
 The same things came up A LOT so I thought it might be useful to share them so we can learn from each other 🙂

-Not all brands of the following products will contain gluten, but some do & have caught people out so worth triple checking!
+PLEASE NOTE: Not all brands of the following products will contain gluten, but some do & have glutened people so worth triple checking!

 - Fruit & Barley squash